 Curriculum, methods, and materials appropriate to teaching mathematics in the elementary school are emphasized.
-Students are actively involved in the use of materials.
-Particular emphasis will be made on discovery approaches to teaching mathematical concepts.
+Particular emphasis will be on discovery approaches and active involvement with materials to teach mathematical concepts.
 Field experiences are provided.

 4200.
 Methods of Teaching Elementary Science (3).
 Pr., admission to Professional Education.